michaltykac/proshade/README.md

 ### Advanced access

 The second set of examples of usage of the ProSHADE library are the source files with names starting with *advancedAccess_...*.
 These files provide examples of how individual ProSHADE functions can be arranged to provide the results of the main ProSHADE functionalities.
 Using the ProSHADE tool in the manner shown in these example codes gives the user more control over the execution and it also allows the user to modify the behaviour directly.
-On the other hand, using ProSHADE in this way required a bit more understanding than the simple "*black box*" approach and this documentation should be helpful for all who wish to use ProSHADE this way.
-Interested users are advised to review all the *advancedAccess_...* source files as well as the following simple example code.
+On the other hand, using ProSHADE in this way requires a bit more understanding than the simple "*black box*" approach and the DOxygen documentation supplied with the code should be helpful for all who wish to use ProSHADE this way.
+Interested users are advised to review all the *advancedAccess_...* source files as well as the following basic example code.

 ```
 #include "ProSHADE.hpp"